sergesyrota/hvac-zoning/server2/README.md

  * cli: run a shell command to obtain thermostat data
  * NEST: query the API to get status information.
 Connection information has environment variable names, rather than sensitive data.
+ * Homebridge: integrate with a homebridge server using login and password

 ### Supported vent adapters